WaLoVayu/POCOX3Pro-Linux-Guides/guides/dualboot.md

 We will now setup a UEFI to boot our Mainline and also Android

 >[!WARNING]
-> We highly do not recommend using this UEFI to boot windows, As it has an outdated ACPI so drivers may not work properly or even at the worst cases cause hardware damage due to wrong panel configuration, You have been warned.
+> We highly do not recommend using this UEFI to boot windows, As it has an outdated ACPI so drivers won't work or even at the worst cases cause hardware damage due to wrong panel configuration.

 ### Enter chroot if you exited from it
 If you have ran "exit" or you rebooted your device or termux proccess ended somehow run this to reneter chroot